GreenBlackSky/Client_server_test/README.md

 JSON as database, TUI as user interface, TCP for networking - any of this components can be replaced by more mature solution.

 ## Path of request
-User asks client app to do something via UI. `TUI` in this case. `TUI` triggers some methods in `ClientCore` mechanism directly, or generates `Request` object and passes in to `ClientCore`. `ClientCore` passes request to `ServerHandler`. `ServerHandler` passes it to server app using network.
+User asks client app to do something via UI. `TUI` in this case. `TUI` triggers some methods in `ClientCore` mechanism directly, or generates `Request` object and passes in to `Proxy`. `Proxy` processes request, responce with cached value if possible or honestly passes request to `ServerHandler`. `ServerHandler` passes it to server app using network.
 In server app `ClientHandler` gets the request.
 It has its own instance of `ServerCore._Handler`.
 Though `ServerCore` contains all server logic inside itself, it generates handlers to deal with multile clients simulteniously. `_Handler` process the request, using `ServerCore` methods and data bases.
 It generates `Responce`, which contains result of request execution.
 Then `Responce` makes the same way backwards to User.